Regulatory actions for Jan. 30, 2026

 Jan.
 30, 2026

-Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Almirall, Elevar, Summit, Tenpoint.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Koru Medical, Siemens Healthineers.

 Briefs